Victoria A Moore

 Length of Therapy

 If we decide to work together, a therapeutic plan is then mutually agreed.
 This may be for a fixed number of sessions (eg 6-12) if short-term, focussed, work is required; or a more open-ended approach may be preferred, with periodic reviews along the way.

 Session fees are £70 for individual therapy, £95 for couple therapy, and £125 for family therapy.

 I am recognised by most private medical insurers.

-Sessions last 50 minutes and are usually weekly, at least initially.
+Sessions last 50 minutes and are at the same time each week.
 Daytime, evening and weekend appointments are available.

 I have a therapy room in north Tonbridge.
 I also work from the Community Support Centre, in Maidstone town centre.

 Both rooms are comfortable, quiet and private.
 There is free parking available at both locations.

 I have completed additional training in delivering on-line therapy and therefore am able to offer remote sessions via telephone or video call.